11416 Via Rancho San Diego #57

 Single Story Condo at the Remington Complex in Rancho San Diego - Single story condo, ground floor, corner unit, at the Remington complex.

-This unit has carpet and vinyl flooring, the kitchen has a gas stove, dishwasher, garbage disposal and microwave.
+This unit has new interior paint, new carpet and vinyl flooring, the kitchen has a gas stove, dishwasher, garbage disposal and microwave.
 Ample counter top space and cabinet space for your kitchen storage.

 There is wall air conditioning, forced heating and a gas fireplace.
 The washer and dryer hook-ups are located in the closet out in the patio area, storage is also available in that closet space.
 Parking for 1 car in covered carport.
 Complex aminities: pool, spa, clubhouse and play area.